 When it comes to photography lighting, you really don’t need anything more than great natural light.
 Ensure NO direct flash in eyes, especially small flashes.
 The smaller the flash, the more the light is concentrated.
 Cell phone flashes are clearly avoided.
 You can of course use a flash, but you will need to equip it with a softbox or reflector to soften and diffuse the light.

-Newborn Baby Props
+Conclusion: New Baby Props

 Newborn photography sessions are a fun and rewarding area of photography that doesn’t require a lot of photographic equipment.
 Generally, all you need is a good quality camera (with some choice lenses), good light, and some baby props and accessories.